syedhassaanahmed/neo-to-cosmos/aci/README.md

 > This will deploy 5 container instances, all resources named 'neo2cosmos' in Western Europe.
 It takes ~5-10min to provision all resources for the first time.

 ## How it works
-Here are the steps we perform;
+Here are the steps we perform in the script;

 > **Note:** For simplicity, we've chosen `$NEO2COSMOS_NAME` for the resource group as well as all resources inside.
 Hence it's important to follow Azure Storage Account [naming convention](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions).